 Finally, we reached the pick-up point, the NAPOCOR Watershed Management Field Office.
 That’s where we waited for the caretaker, Tony, to pick us up.
 It was another 15-minute ride, this time via a small boat that Tony stirred above Lumot Lake to get to the island.

 Check-in time is 1PM and check-out time is 11AM.
 They are not too strict about it provided there are no other scheduled guests on the day of your arrival or the day of your departure.
-[Read: Casa San Pablo Bed & Breakfast – Laguna]

 We were greeted by a brown barking dog.
-A closer look revealed that it’s already old, its eyes are now muddied with cataracts.
+A closer look revealed that it’s already old, its eyes muddied by cataracts.
 The dog is harmless, always there every time we eat but it never really bothered us.
 The owner mentioned two dogs in the manual: Big Boy and Panda.
 I figured the brown one is Big Boy because he doesn’t look like a panda to me.
 I vaguely remember the other dog that is of dark color but unlike Big Boy, this one didn’t hang around that much.

 The house itself is big enough to accommodate 10 or more people.
 It’s about 80-square meters, only one bedroom with a queen-size bed and an extra bed.
 The bed has a canopy, which proved to be useful because at nighttime, the insects suddenly appeared out of nowhere.

-Need more sleeping space, there’s one in the attic, which is also equipped with an electric fan, sleeping mats, and some pillows.
+Need more sleeping space, there’s one in the attic, which is also equipped with a fan, sleeping mats, and some pillows.
 Now if for some reason you brought so many people that the bedroom and the attic cannot accommodate you all then you may lay out the extra sleeping mats and pillows in the living room.

 There are two bathrooms and a kitchen complete with cooking utensils.
 There is a gas stove and if you want to barbecue there is a grilling area outside, just beyond the house of the caretaker.

-Now if you want to pen your future bestselling novel, there is a study room just across the house.
+If you want to pen your future bestselling novel, there is a study room just across the house.
 It has a table with an office chair, a reclining couch, and glass walls that offer a lovely view outside.
 This study room is special to me because that’s where my friends and I hang out in the night for some card games and drinks.

 You feel like dining al fresco?
 You can use the collapsible chairs and tables and set them up in the grassy area outside the house.
 Further down the path there is a fire pit where you and your friends (or family) can gather for a bonfire.